Devil's Island

 Opened in 1852, the Devil's Island system received convicts from the Prison of St-Laurent-du-Maroni, who had been deported from all parts of the Second French Empire.
-It was notorious both for the staff's harsh treatment of detainees and the tropical climate and diseases that contributed to high mortality.
-The prison system had a death rate of 75 per cent at its worst, and was finally closed down in 1953.
+It was notorious both for the staff's harsh treatment of prisoners and the tropical climate and diseases that contributed to high mortality, with a death rate of 75 percent at its worst.

-Devil's Island was also notorious for being used for the exile of French political prisoners, with the most famous being Captain Alfred Dreyfus, accused of spying for Germany.
-The Dreyfus affair was a scandal extending for several years in late 19th and early 20th century France, exposing antisemitism and corruption in the French military.
+Devil's Island was also notorious for being used for the exile of French political prisoners, with the most famous being Captain Alfred Dreyfus, who had been wrongly accused of spying for Imperial Germany during the late 19th- and early 20th-century.

 Organization

 The prison system encompassed several locations, both on the mainland and in the off-shore Salvation Islands. Île Royale was the reception centre for the general population of the penal colony; they were housed in moderate freedom due to the difficulty of escape from the island.
 Saint-Joseph Island was the Reclusion, where inmates were sent to be punished by solitary confinement in silence and darkness, for attempted escapes or offences committed in the penal colony.
 Devil's Island was for political prisoners.
-In the 19th century; the most famous such prisoner was Captain Alfred Dreyfus.
+In the 19th century, the most famous such prisoner was Captain Alfred Dreyfus.

-In addition to the prisons on each of the three islands in the Salut island group, the French constructed three related prison facilities on the South American mainland: just across the straits at Kourou, 50 km east in Cayenne (which later became the capital of French Guiana), and St. Laurent, 160 km to the west.
+In addition to the prisons on each of the three islands in the Salvation Islands group, the French constructed three related prison facilities on the South American mainland: just across the straits at Kourou, 50 km east in Cayenne (which later became the capital of French Guiana), and St. Laurent, 160 km to the west.